IndaPlus23/nohhy-chess/README.md

 ```rust
 game.make_move((4, 6), (4, 4), false);
 ```

+Note that castling also uses the same methods.
 ### Promotion

 Promotion can either be done automatically, or handled by the user.